 What is Your Push Up Strength?

 It is easy to see your strength improving when you are lifting weights.
-But you may wonder what is your push up strength?
+But there are other ways to measure your strength.
+For instance, what is your push up strength?

 After you believe you are following each of the 5 steps, film yourself again, and do it with a two count on the way down and a two count on the way up.
 Be sure to count “0-1-2″ to get the full 2 second count in each direction.

 If you are performing push ups correctly, then progress to a more challenging variation.
 If you are having difficulty, modify.
 Whichever push up variation you choose, you can measure your strength based on the results of a study where researchers calculated the percentage of your bodyweight that you are actually pushing when you perform different types of push ups.
 This is your push up strength.

 Feet elevated on a 24″ box – 74%

 Feet elevated on a 12″ box – 70%

 Regular Push Ups – 64%